-Tahini is so easy to make that you’ll want to make a couple batches.
+Making Homemade Tahini is so easy that you’ll want to make a couple batches, especially since it just takes 15 minutes.
 It is so versatile!
-We used in overnight oats, hummus, oatmeal cups, oatmeal bars and even created a lemon tahini sauce and drizzled it on sheet pat cauliflower.
-Ok, we went a little crazy and look forward to sharing our favorites with you in the next couple weeks.
+We used in overnight oats, hummus, oatmeal cups, oatmeal bars and even created a lemon tahini sauce and drizzled it on sheet pan cauliflower for a great protein boost to recipes.

-After the seeds have cooled, pour them in a food processor or a high speed blender and add oil.
+Step Three: After the seeds have cooled, pour them in a food processor or a high speed blender and add a little bit of oil.
 Mix until well blended.
 Add additional oil if you want the tahini to be a little thinner and creamier.
-Keep it thicker like this recipe for a tahini paste.
+Keep it thicker like this recipe for a paste.

-Pour the finished product into a jar and cover.
-It will keep in the refrigerator for up to 2 months with no problem.
+Step Four: Pour the finished product into a jar and cover.
+It will keep in the refrigerator for up to two months with no problem.
 Just make sure the seal of the jar stays on tight.

 If you haven’t had the chance to make tahini at home yet, but you want to make a recipe that calls for it, you can use a substitute.

 - Sunflower seeds.
 Grind your own sunflower seeds into a paste to use as a substitute.
-These are easier to find in the store than an economical bag of sesame seeds.
+These are easier to find in the store than a large bag of sesame seeds.

 - Nut Butters.
-The paste-like consistency of butters made from cashews, almonds or even brazil nuts will replace tahini.
-Expect that these will be sweeter than the tahini, but will work in a pinch.
-We wrote a post on how to make almond butter at home.
+The paste-like consistency of butters made from cashews, almonds or even brazil nuts will be a good substitute.
+Expect that these will be sweeter, but will work in a pinch.
+We wrote a post on how to make almond butter at home or how to make pistachio butter.

 - Organic Peanut Butter.
 You probably already have a jar of this at home.
-Like the other nut butters, it will be sweeter than tahini, but will work.
+Like the other nut butters, it will be sweeter, but will work.

-Ok, so hopefully, you are sold and are comfortable with how to make tahini.
+Ok, so hopefully, you are sold and are comfortable with how to make this.
 Are you scratching your head with which recipes to use it in?
-As I mentioned above, we will be posting about the Roasted Red Pepper Cauliflower, Overnight Oats, Oat Bars, Smoothies, and Roasted Red Pepper Hummus in the upcoming weeks but to keep you going here are a couple more ideas:
+As I mentioned above, we posted the Roasted Red Pepper Cauliflower, Overnight Oats, Smoothies, and Roasted Red Pepper Hummus, but to keep you going here are a couple more ideas:

 - Roasted vegetables with tahini sauce.
 This is a great time to make the tahini a bit thinner by adding a tad more olive oil.
 Combine it with lemon juice and freshly minced garlic for a fantastic sauce!